pravinl23/Incident-Reporter/README.md

 ## ⏳ Time Investment

-I spent approximately **12–15 hours** on this project, prioritizing:
-- Production-quality code and architecture
-- Real-time responsiveness and UX polish
-- Scalable patterns for future extensions
+I spent approximately **8 hours** on this project across 3 days The first 3 hours were spent just getting familiar with ruby for the first time Then the next 4 were spent just trying to get a working barebone mvp working The last hour was spent fixing ui and small bugs

 ## 🚀 What I'd Add With More Time